Use Cases for Docker Multistage Build

 CMD cmd1 cmd2

-Multistage Build is a very convenient feature that can simplify complex Dockerfiles.
-Let's aim to create lightweight and easy-to-understand Dockerfiles by effectively utilizing this feature.
+Multistage Build is a very useful feature that can simplify complex Dockerfiles.
+Let's aim for lightweight and easy-to-understand Dockerfiles and make effective use of it.